-Cole DeBoer Gushes Over His ‘Other Half’ Chelsea Houska: ‘My World!’
+Cole DeBoer Gushes Over His ‘Other Half,’ Chelsea Houska: ‘My World!’

 Chelsea Houska and her husband, Cole DeBoer, share their lives on Teen Mom 2, but the couple also share updates with their fans on social media.
 Most recently, Cole took to Instagram to share a photo of himself with his wife and to share a sweet caption.

 In the photo, Cole and Chelsea are sitting in a vehicle as the two smile for a selfie.
-Cole writes that his wife is “his world” with the photo.
+Cole writes that his wife is his “world” with the photo.
 Chelsea, who is known for her awesome style, is wearing a pink hoodie with a jean jacket over top.
 Her red hair is covered by a denim hat.

 The comments on the photos were overwhelmingly positive with fans calling them a “cute couple” and some even calling them “couple goals.”
 Chelsea herself even commented on the photo.